gschmutz/kafka-workshop/01-environment/README.md

-# Streaming Platform on Docker
+# Kafka Streaming Platform on Docker

 The environment for this course is completely based on docker containers.